Bars with a View

-Here in Singapore, where it’s alfresco weather year-round, we’ve got plenty of great rooftop bars and restaurants.
-You’ve just got to decide how high you want to hang out during Happy Hour, and what kinds of views you’d like to accompany your cocktail and canapés, from skyscraper scenery to Singapore River sights.
-To help you in your quest, we’ve rounded up some of our favourite rooftops across town.
+Living in Singapore means we enjoy alfresco weather year-round.
+Luckily, there are plenty of great rooftop bars and restaurants.
+You’ve just got to decide how high you want to hang out during Happy Hour, and what kinds of views you’d like to accompany your cocktail and canapés.
+To help you in your quest, we’ve rounded up some of our favourite rooftop bars across the island.

 Perched in the penthouse of the Marina Bay Financial Centre, LeVeL33 has one of the best panoramic views in town, which can be enjoyed from both the spacious outdoor terrace and the air-conditioned indoor area.
 And it’s not just the views that bring people flocking to this place.
 This is the world’s highest urban craft microbrewery, with beers made on site using authentic European recipes; signatures include Blond Lager, India Pale Ale, House Porter, Stout and Wheat Beer.
 If you’re not a beer fan, don’t worry – you’ll also find Mouton Rothschild vintage wines and a selection of boutique wines sourced from a global selection of artisanal wine producers.
 Food-wise, there’s an extensive menu of contemporary European cuisine, complete with suggested beer pairings, making this a prime spot for business lunches, post-work gatherings and Sunday roasts, not to mention a great way to impress out of town visitors.

 From 2 August, don’t miss trying an exclusive Golden Ale using Tasmanian hops, made by LeVeL33 brewmaster Gabriel Garcia in collaboration with visiting brewmaster Jayne Lewis of Melbourne-based (and Australia’s first female-owned) brewing company, Two Birds Brewing.